callumisdumb/bloxlink-sdk/README.md

 In the event you're being ratelimited, you should receive an error in the console
 ```
-[Bloxlink.js] You're currently being ratelimited by the Bloxlink API.
+[Bloxlink-sdk] You're currently being ratelimited by the Bloxlink API.
 ```

 ## Versioning Guarantee